mojolicious/minion.js/README.md

 // Remove job from database
 const success = await job.remove();

+// Manually finish/fail the job (the result is an arbitrary data structure that will be serialized as JSON) const success = await job.finish('Huge success!');
+const success = await job.fail('Something went wrong!');
 ```

 Every job still in the database can be retried at any time, this is the only way to change many of the available